- by Barney Davey

 Copying another artist’s work is quite often illegal copyright infringement.

 Other artists may use the realization the original artist’s subject matter is hot and choose to make art to cash in on it, as well.
 This is why you see trends in subject pop up.
 Whether it is angels or pin-up girls, or poker and cigars, trends emerge and fall.
 There most often is a fine line between what some call “creative borrowing” and illegally copying.
-If you are not sure of where you stand, or are unaware, it will not hold up as a defense in lawsuit against you.
+If you are not sure of where you stand or are unaware, it will not hold up as a defense in a lawsuit against you.

 If we all liked the same thing all the time, life would be boring.

 You will find art print publishers all tend to follow their competitors.
 They have no choice.
 They are responding the requests of their volume buyers to get them some the latest fantastic looking art with angels as the subject matter.
 All, but the strongest trends have a shelf life.
-The buying public loses interest, just as they do with interior design, fashion and music.
+The buying public loses interest, just as they do with interior design, fashion, and music.